-Q - How do you know districts are committed to the Teacher Residency?
+Q - How do you know districts are committed to the Residency Program?

-A: Interested districts must complete a District Participation Form informing the Teacher Residency Coordinator of the agreements the district will adhere to while hosting a yearlong Resident.
-District leaders will also sign an agreement letter with outlined expectations.
+A: Interested districts complete a Google Form that informs them of what the district must commit to in order to host a yearlong Resident.
+District leaders will also sign an agreement letter with expectations.